iotaledger/wasplib/tools/schema/docs/funcs.md

 As you can see each of the `funcs` and `views` sections defines their functions in the same way.
 The only resulting difference is in the way the schema tool generates code for them.
-Funcs will be able to modify the smart contract state, while views can only retrieve it.
+The code generated for Funcs will be able to inspect and modify the smart contract state, whereas the code generated for Views will only be able to inspect the state.

-Functions are defined as named subsections, with the name tag being the name of the function.
+Functions are defined as named subsections in schema.json.
+The name of the subsection will become the name of the function.
 Under each function subsection in turn there can be 3 optional subsections.

 * `access` indicates who is allowed to access the function.
 * `params` holds the field definitions that describe the function parameters.
 * `results` holds the field definitions that describe the function results.

 We will now examine each subsection in more detail.

-In the next section we will look at the `access` subsection.
+In the next section we will first look at the `access` subsection.

 Next: [Limiting Access](access.md)